HaoguangYang/omniveyor/README.md

-# Mobile_Manipulation_Dev
+# OmniVeyors
-Development repo for the mobile manipulation platforms
+Root Repository for the OmniVeyor Robots.

 ## Robot configuration